flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - There's day-to-day decisions vs larger strategic decisions
             - People often tie governance to assets
             - Enjoy the idea of a system where people can self-assign roles and report back on time/effort invested
+            - [[Jerry Michalski]] you could have people vote on each other's value contributed
 - https://bra.in/7qeDBy

 ## [[2023-05-03]]